Get in touch

-Update: The EEA Permanent Residence Application is being replaced by the new EU Settlement Scheme.
-Click here to being directed to the EU Settlement Scheme.
+The EEA permanent residence application has been replaced by the EU Settlement Scheme (EUSS).
+Click here to be directed to our page on the EU Settlement Scheme.

-For EU, EEA or Swiss nationals who intend to continue living in the UK after the 30th of June 2021.
-Once the application to the EU Settlement Scheme is successful, you will be granted settled or pre – settled status.
-If you have an indefinite leave to remain or stay, you may be able to remain in the UK without needing to apply to the EU Settlement Scheme.
-Visit the government website for more information.
+EU, EEA, or Swiss nationals who intend to continue living in the UK after the 30th of June 2021 should apply for the EUSS.
+Once the application to the EUSS is successful, you will be granted settled or pre – settled status.
+If you have indefinite leave to remain or stay, you may be able to remain in the UK without needing to apply to the EUSS.
+Contact NA Law Solicitors today for more information.

-How can I make an EEA Permanent Residence Application?
+Am I Eligible to Make an EEA Permanent Residence Application?

-An EEA Permanent Residence Application can be made if you live in the UK as an EEA national for a minimum of 5 years whilst exercising your Treaty rights.
-The document, also known as a Permanent Residence card, signals your proof of permanent residence.
+An EEA permanent residence application can be made if/when you have lived in the UK as an EEA national for a minimum of 5 years, whilst having also exercised your Treaty rights.
+A permanent residence card signals your proof of permanent residence, following a successful application.

-Being granted Permanent Residence enables the holder to live in the UK for the rest of their life with no restrictions on entry and exit.
-However, an individual leaves the UK for more than 2 years, they may lose their Permanent Residence.
+Being granted permanent residence enables the holder to live in the UK for the rest of their life with no restrictions on entry and exit.
+However, if an individual leaves the UK for more than 2 years, they may lose their permanent residence.

 If you are an EEA national who has been in the UK for 5 years or more, it is not mandatory for you to obtain a Permanent Residence card.
-Some prefer to obtain one regardless, as it is official confirmation of their status as a permanent resident in light of Brexit and its uncertainty regarding the status of EEA migrants in the UK.
-Therefore, it is not mandatory, but obtaining one will considerably speed up the process of exchanging it for a settled status document from 2019 to 2021.
-The exchange from a PR card to a settled status document will be free of charge.
+Some people prefer to obtain one regardless, as it is official confirmation of their status as a permanent resident, which is particularly important following Brexit and the uncertainty regarding the status of EEA migrants in the UK.

-Eligibility for Permanent Residence document as a non-EEA family member of an EEA national in the UK
+Eligibility for a Permanent Residence Document as a Non-EEA Family Member of an EEA National in the UK

 - You have lived with your EEA family member in the UK for 5 years continuously, and